ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 To obtain the associations between variables including teh categorical variables, we utilse the package **Group Lasso** within Lasso.
 The lassoRegression fits the model, as well as predict the observations based on a specific validation set based on the fit model.

-**DataFiles:**
+**DATA FILES:**
-All the data files used in this data processing, modeling and model selection process are found within the folder 'Data_Files'.
+All the data files used in this data processing, modeling and model selection process are found within the folder 'DataFiles'.
 The files within the Data_Files are,
 **recs2009_public**: This is the compressed raw file from the Residential Energy Consumption Survey, that gives information about the customer energy usage.
 The Data is published by Energy Information Administration (EIA), a governmental body of the United States of America.
 The survey has 12083 respondents with 940 variables (588 excluding imputation flag).
 It is this file that is fed at the start of data processing stages.
+**recs2009_public_codebook**: This is the CSV file that holds the codebook or the instrauciton manual for reading the data file "recs2009_public.csv".
+This file is available to download with the data published with the EIA.
 **trainSet.csv**: This is the train dataset that is obtained after the data processing stages.
 It is this dataset that is fed to train the model in both stepwise regression as well as Lasso.
 **validSet.csv**: This is the validation dataset that is obtained after the data processing stages.
 It is this dataset that is fed to validate the model in both stepwise regression as well as Lasso.
 **testSet.csv**: This is the test dataset that is obtained after the data processing stages.
 It is this dataset that is fed to test the model accuracy in both stepwise regression as well as Lasso.